NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/verifying.md

 ## Deploying and verifying a contract in the Sepolia testnet

 We are going to use the [Sepolia testnet](https://ethereum.org/en/developers/docs/networks/#sepolia) to deploy and verify our contract, so you need to add this network in your Hardhat config.
-Here we are using [Infura](https://infura.io/) to connect to the network, but you can use an alternative JSON-RPC URL like [Alchemy](https://alchemy.com/) if you want.
+Here we are using [Infura](https://infura.io/) to connect to the network, but you can use an alternative JSON-RPC URL like [Alchemy](https://alchemy.com/) or [Tenderly](https://tenderly.co) if you want.

 ::::tabsgroup{options=Infura,Alchemy,Tenderly}